-Coffee with a long tradition
+Arabic Coffee has a long tradition

 - Before coffee spread throughout Europe, Asia and South America, the first coffee houses already existed in the Middle East in the 16th century.